gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 Configuration validation is a process that checks the structure of the `config.toml` file.
 The output from the configuration validator provides only `info` level messages.

-The configuration validation is a _best effort_ and is currently only for informational purposes.
-It assists users to identify potential issues with their runner configuration.
-It may not catch all possible problems and the absence of any messages does not guarantee that the `config.toml` file is flawless.
+The configuration validation process is for informational purposes only.
+You can use the output to to identify potential issues with your runner configuration.
+The configuration validation might not catch all possible problems, and the absence of messages does not guarantee that the `config.toml` file is flawless.

-Over time, the validation process will be refined to provide more accurate, comprehensive, and useful feedback.
-You should keep your
-GitLab Runner updated to benefit from the latest improvements and enhancements.

 ## The global section